PRIArobotics/Hedgehog/docs/source/index.rst

     - compatible with RC servos & DC motors, various analog and digital sensors
     - controller case can be mounted to Lego models
     - hardware blueprints (case & circuit boards) available for modification
-    - CAD design software, microcontroller toolchain, git, ... pre-installed on the controller
+    - CAD software, microcontroller toolchain, git, ... pre-installed on the controller
 - classroom ready
     - One WiFi for all controllers avoids network congestion
     - many educational use cases, appropriate for various ages